 How to treat a Gum Abscess

-Unfortunately a gum abscess won’t heal without intervention from a professional dentist.
-Gum Abscess treatment requires draining the abscess and removing debris and bacteria out of the periodontal pocket.
+Unfortunately, a gum abscess won’t heal without intervention from a professional dentist.
+Gum Abscess treatment requires draining the abscess and removing debris and bacteria from the periodontal pocket.
 A dentist may recommend a procedure called ‘deep cleaning’.
-Deep cleaning can be divided into two parts;
+Deep cleaning is separated into two parts;

 - Periodontal Scaling